Jeff-Emuveyan/distilled/README.md

 # distilled Tech Test Solution

+*Ensure you have the latest version of Android studio (Electric Eel preferrably) before cloning this repository.*

 This is a simple android application that displays a list of movies.
 At the top of the screen, there is a switch that can be used to toggle the sorting arrangment of the list.